databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 >- Are there other user-friendly ways for data producers to provide metadata?
 >- Does the repository have quality control checks to ensure required metadata are provided?
 >- Does the repository provide standard, guidance or tools for the creation of metadata at the file level?
 >- Are metadata elements derived from established metadata standards, registries or conventions?
-If so list >the standards, and show the level of adherence to them.
+If so list the standards, and show the level of adherence to them.
 >- How are these metadata items relevant for the data consumers e.g. supporting resource discovery and secondary analysis rather than simply meeting the needs of the repository?
 >- What is the repository’s approach if the metadata provided are insufficient for long-term preservation?

 >[1] See: [http://www.dublincore.org](http://www.dublincore.org) [accessed July 19, 2013].

-1. An online form guides users through the addition of metadata on the study dataset level.
+1. Note: this might be related to SIPs and how those are generated from contributor desposits.
+However, with the ability for contributors to add data as they conduct their study, this may need to be interpretted in a way different from what the reviewers might have in mind as data is not just wrapped up once and for all for inclusion, but is slowly accumulated and added by contributors over time.
+That said, an online form guides users through the addition of metadata on the study dataset level.
 These metadata include: Title, Creators (in the form of authors on a study), Year of study, Description, Alias name for study, and Digital Object Identifier for a paper associated with the study (which populates basic citation information for that paper: title, publication data, authors - data producers have to copy and paste the abstract in since that is not carried by CrossRef.
 Alternatively they can fill all this in manually if there is no DOI).

 1. Data can only be contributed by researchers who own that data and who have become registered and authorized users of Databrary, as such study owners are an inherent piece of metadata attached to a dataset.
 Data producers can also add Keywords, and Funder information at the study level.
 Within a study, data producers can add metadata to sessions (a container for files) through the application interface with either a spreadsheet view (to see all sessions at once), or in the container view.
 The metadata includes participant details (date of birth, ethnicity, race, ID, language, gender), and other measures associated with a session (e.g. tasks, conditions, session location and context, release and access information, tags (community contributed labels), etc.).